 Customary Tenure Systems and Territorial Rights

-Projects related to this theme document customary institutions of land and sea ownership and governance that are crucial to the socio-territorial futures of each partner; this research examines how these articulate or conflict with state-level and transnational institutions of law and governance impinging on partner territories.
+This theme explores the interaction between locally-devised forms of ownership and land tenure, and market- and state-driven forms of territoriality.
+Indeed, projects related to this theme document customary institutions of land and sea ownership and governance, and examine how these articulate or conflict with state-level and transnational institutions of law and governance impinging on partner territories.
 Our indigenous partners characterize their responsibilities to their territories in terms translatable as “stewardship”.
 Yet states’ translation (or denial) of group rights in property and territory, combined with bureaucratic resource management, have undermined the systems of indigenous hunters, herders, fishers and cultivators (Anderson & Berglund 2003; Schlee & Shongolo 2012).
 In order to not essentialize indigenous people and communities as inherent environmentalists, it is crucial to pay attention to the institutional rules and processes of customary tenure arrangements (Agrawal and Gibson 1999).
-As was raised by Ismael Vaccaro at the 2015 CICADA conference, this theme is essentially about the interaction between locally-devised forms of ownership and land tenure, and market- and state-driven forms of territoriality.

 Theme Leaders: John G. Galaty, Charles Menzies, Ismael Vaccaro